-What to do if you see one of those ‘square barcodes’.
+What to do if you see one of those ‘square barcodes’?
+How can you convert that into something useful like a web link or phone number?

-You see them in ads, signs and billboards – little square blobs like this:
+You see them in ads, signs, billboards, test and trace signs and even menus – little square blobs like this:

 What are QR Codes and how can you use them?